 - I am using the State variable from my data set.
 This variable has categories which are the states of Australia (NSW, VIC, SA, etc).
 For simplicity, I have deliberately chosen my user groups to match the categories of this variable.

 - I have used the %in% operator.
 This checks each respondent's State category and works out if it is included in the set of user groups for the person currently viewing this page.
+You should also use %in% if you suspect there is missing data for the variable being used.

 - Depending on the setup of your user groups and how you need to work out which respondents should be included in the sample for each user group you will likely need to use more complicated logic.